wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 imagine it non-existent?

 **M:**&ensp;Leave the desirables to those who desire.
-Change the current of your desire from taking to giving.
-The passion for giving, for sharing, will naturally wash the idea of an external world out of your mind, and the idea of giving as well.
-Only the pure radiance of love, beyond giving and receiving, will remain.
+Change the current of your desire from takeïng to giveïng.
+The passion for giveïng, for sharing, will naturally wash the idea of an external world out of your mind, and the idea of giveïng as well.
+Only the pure radiance of love, beyond giveïng and receiving, will remain.

 **Q:**&ensp;In love there must be duality; the lover and the beloved.